-The persona evoker can cast any spell his currently equipped Persona knows, regardless of level, using his own MP, caster level and Charisma modifier to cast them.
+The persona evoker can cast any spell his currently equipped persona knows, using his own MP, caster level and Charisma modifier to cast them.
 Abilities that are learnable by blue mages can also be used as described on the Persona, using MP equivalent to the level of the spell.

 The persona evoker may use any class abilities, items or feats on his persona spells.
 The persona evoker cannot cast any spell that has an MP cost over 9, or more than 1 spell level above what a summoner could cast at his level.

 This ability modifies spells and replaces cantrips.

 At 1st level, a persona evoker begins play with 1 persona of his choice.
 The persona must be an outsider (except for Cie’th) or fey with an HD equal to, or less than, his summoner level + 1.
 This increases by a further +1 at level 5, 10, 15, and 20 (25 HD at level 20).
 A persona is a manifestation, or true self, of an outsider he is able to defeat in combat and who gives up their power willingly (up to GM) or negotiated into joining him.

 To summon or change a persona, the persona evoker must utilize an evoking gun, tarot card or masquerade mask, or any other object at the GM’s discretion.
 Using these objects requires a full-round action.
 Once summoned, the persona stays active on the persona evoker until dismissed or changed.
 Changing persona is a mentally exhausting experience, and can only be done a number of times per day equal to summoner level + his Charisma modifier.
 This becomes a standard action at 5th level, move action at 10th level, swift at 15th level, immediate at 20th level.